• Skip to primary navigation

 Flours being mixed for churma ladoo

 • Now add milk and knead it into a stiff dough.
-TIP: If using stand mixer, dough would not come together for stiff consistency, use hands to bring it together, at the end.
+TIP: If using a stand mixer, the dough would not come together for stiff consistency, use your hands to bring it together at the end.

-• Cover the dough with a kitchen towel and let it rest for 30 minutes.
+• Cover the dough with a kitchen towel and rest for 30 minutes.

 Dough ready to be covered for churma laddu